Together Boston: Discussions/Panels/Lectures

 2015 Seminar highlights included visiting author Michaelangelo Matos discussing his book The Underground is Massive, an "RA Exchange" podcast with Martyn, and an official Ableton session with Ellie Herring.
-The Cambridge-based makerspace Danger Awesome held its own concurring events, like the Cryptoparty with the Massachusetts Pirate Party and a music hackathon.
-There was also a unique international component as the festival hosted a large number of Dutch guests from Utrecht.
-The end result was an official proclamation from the Boston's Mayor Marty Walsh honoring the contributions the Dutch have made to international culture.
+The Cambridge-based makerspace Danger Awesome held its concurring events, like the Cryptoparty with Massachusetts Pirate Party and a music hackathon.
+There was also a unique international component as the festival hosted many Dutch guests from Utrecht.
+The result was an official proclamation from Boston's Mayor Marty Walsh honoring the contributions the Dutch have made to international culture.

 2014 the daytime events transformed into two locations: The Mmmmaven Project educational program in Central Square and District Hall, Boston's brand-new home of innovation in Boston's Seaport District.
 The Recharge Lounge featured Integrating live performance in Ableton and demonstrations of creative collaboration with ToUch Performance Art.
 Meanwhile, District Hall held the "Ableton Spaces," which included demonstrations of Ableton's popular push controller, vocal processing with Natasha Kmeto and How to Make Music with Plants featuring Data Garden from Philadelphia.